As an Amazon Associate I earn from qualifying purchases. Without Any Extra Cost to You!

 - Separately sold optional base legs (WBL100) allows for stable floor mounting

-Read Also: Tankless Water Heaters for Tiny House
+Read Also our another comprehensive article of: Tankless Water Heaters for Tiny House

 4. US Stove AGDV12L Ashley Direct Vent 11,000 BTU Propane Gas Heater